DmitriBogdanov/FEM-grid-builders/README.md

 To launch "Visualization.nb" one may need an access to a valid Wolfram Mathematica license.

 ## Version History

+* 00.05
+    * Fixed an issue that caused incorrect enumeration of elements for different NE1 and NE2
+    * Replaced Mathematica notebook with a package

 * 00.04
     * Fixed an oversight that caused incorrect behaviour when 3rd point didn't belong to the same plane as others